andrasq/node-microrest/MANUAL.md

 - err - error handling function, run if a mw step returns an error
 - post - finally step, run after the mw and/or error handlers have run

+Path parameters are separated by `/` path component delimiters.
+Path parameter names start after the leading ':' and extend until the first '/' encountered or the end of the path pattern to match.
+The special path parameter `:*{varname}` matches multiple path components, and can be used to match the tail of the path.
+If `{varname}` is empty the request tail will be stored into `req.params['*']`.

 `method` is the http method to match eg 'GET', 'PUT', 'POST' etc, or can be the special string '_ANY_' that will match any http method.